TomHurford/TeamTeam-BookingApp/INSTALLATION.md

     ```bash
     $ cd api
+    $ npx prisma migrate reset
     $ npx jest
     $ # These may take some time to run.
+    $ # On the first test, tests may fail due to database reasons.
+If this occurs run the commands below again:
+    $ npx prisma migrate reset
+    $ npx jest
     ```

 3. Run the tests (frontend)